cyclopticnerve/PyPlate/template/all/README.md

 ## Developing
-If you are developing this project, make sure you run the "develop.py" script first to create the proper virtual environment (venv).
+If you are developing this project, make sure you run the "develop.py" script first to create the proper virtual environment and install the requirements (if any).

 ## Notes
-blah blah blah
+10/10, no notes.

 -)
 <!-- -) -->